ruby/www.ruby-lang.org/en/news/_posts/2011-02-18-exception-methods-can-bypass-safe.md

 ---
 layout: news_post
-title: Exception methods can bypass $SAFE
+title: "Exception methods can bypass $SAFE"
 lang: en
 ---

-Exception#to\_s method can be used to trick $SAFE check, which makes a untrusted codes to modify arbitrary strings.
-### Detailed description
+ Exception#to\_s method can be used to trick $SAFE check, which makes a untrusted codes to modify arbitrary strings. ### Detailed description

 In Ruby\'s $SAFE semantics, safe level of 4 is used to run a untrusted code (such as plugin).
 So in upper safe levels, some sort of operations